fzdayn77/client-server/README.md

 ## First steps

-In order to use this project the right way and see how izt functions, you need to follow the following steps :
+In order to use this project the right way and see how it functions, you need to follow the following steps :

 1. Connect to the local server using port-number **2022** (  other port-numbers won´t be accepted  )